 In the American Black woman echo chamber there was a Converse like arrogance and the sentiment; we’re the shit, been the shit, where else are they (men) gonna go?
 By the 80s they had grown more comfortable.
 “I can do bad all by myself”, “I don’t need no man”, etc. was the battle cry.
-They exhaled (and flexed) on any and every platform that would shove a mic or camera in their face.
+They exhaled (and flexed) on any and every platform that would shove a mic or camera in their faces.
 The tone then changed because the marriage numbers were embarrassingly low and they needed to explain to America why?
-Of course, you don’t want to admit that they aren’t beating down the door, so presto, as deflection, you come up with plausible denials like, “can’t find a man”.
+Of course, you don’t want to admit that they aren’t beating down the door so presto, as deflection, you come up with plausible denials like, “can’t find a man”.
 Playing on all the stereotypes they new mainstream American would buy.
 Somewhere in there for a while it was, “Black men have more interracial dating options and it isn’t fair”.
 Hard to keep track though because it is all a self-serving convenient circular mind-fuck.